• Skip to primary navigation

 8: Make the dulce de leche cream by whipping together the vegan cream cheese with the dulce de leche.

-A hand dipping the chocolate cookies being dipped into coffee.
+A hand dipping the chocolate cookies into coffee.

 9: Dip the cookies into the cooled coffee.